chrisakin/Peer-Messaging-Assignment/README.md

 A comprehensive list of third-party libraries and dependencies can be found in the respective `README` and `STARTME` files in each codebase.

-Best regards,
-[Your Full Name]

----

-Make sure to replace placeholders with actual links and your name before sharing the README file.